andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 almost wholly unblemished by the byproducts of the internal combustion engine's Otto cycle.

-{{ m.divider() }}
+This breath of fresh air starkly sheds light on the state of pollution in the US.
+You don't realize how much noxious air you breathe in American cities until you're not.
+With their system of electric trains, trams, buses, and - based on a *vibes only* informal personal survey guessing that 90% of autos are electrified - the air in Oslo is so refreshingly clear.

 When I think of how I would describe Oslo, the first word that comes to mind is *sleepy*.

 It's a word, but it's not the right word.

-Oslo is not *sleepy*.
-But how you describe a city depends heavily on your expectation.
-When your expectation is a glinty European skyscraper jungle from the opening scene of a spy thriller, Oslo might happily be considered *sleepy*.
+Oslo is certainly not *sleepy*.
+But your opinion of a city depends heavily on your expectation.
+When you've never been to Europe your expectation of a European capital is a glinty skyscraper jungle from the opening scene of a spy thriller.
-I had never been to Europe prior to this trip so when I think of *European capital city* I think of glinty skyscraper jungle.
-Thankfully Oslo is not that.
+Compared to that, Osloites might happily consider their hometown *sleepy*.

-It's a low(ish) slung town sitting in a valley minding its own business.
+It's a moderately sized city minding its own business in a *marka*-filled valley.
+It's a city with a refined modesty when it comes to skyscrapers, offering dazzling sight lines from anywhere in town.
+It's a city that tastefully melds the clean, efficient designs of modern buildings with traditional architecture.
+It's a city with public transit that works at a level of Scandinavian efficiency.

+It's a shockingly intimate city - at any point you're no more than a block or two from a subway, tramway, or bus route that can quickly convey you about the city.
+Due to its relatively small footprint (from a quick glance at a map it seems at least 75% of the city would fit inside a 5 mile radius of the city center) it feels like everywhere in Oslo is *20 minutes away*.

+To my surprise I'm amazed at how intimate Oslo feels.
+With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro area population rankings, between Oklahoma City and Milwaukee.

+After pondering the identity of the city over many ales I decide on a term I think represents the spirit of the city: *casually modern*.

 It's a world class city that doesn't make a fuss about it.
 It's a city where *shit just works*.

-After pondering the identity of the city over many ales I decide on a term I think that most pithily represents the spirit of the city: *casually modern*.

-To my surprise I'm amazed at how intimate Oslo feels.
-With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro area population rankings, between Oklahoma City and Milwaukee.

-At any
-point you're no more than a block or two from a subway, tramway, or bus route that can efficiently ferry you about the city.
-Due to its relatively small footprint (from a quick glance at a map it seems at least 75% of the city would fit inside a 5 mile radius of the city center) it feels like everywhere in Oslo is *20 minutes away*.

-After walking around Oslo for a couple days I take in a breath of fresh air and it hits me how polluted American cities are.
-The streets of Oslo are mostly devoid of automobiles, owing to it's walkability and fabulous public transit system.
-Based on a *vibes only* informal personal survey it feels like 90% of the cars on the road are electric.

 <p class="article-sub-subheader">V&aring;lerenga</p>